fabiowxavier/sandwich-lab/README.md

 - **Responsiveness**: Ensured that the site works on mobile, tablet, and desktop.

 ---

+## Bugs

+### Bug Fix #1: Incorrect Image Upload Path

+**Issue:**
+Images uploaded by users were not being saved to the correct path, causing broken image links on the site.

+**Cause:**
+- The file path configuration in the Django settings was incorrect.

+**Steps Taken to Fix:**
+1. Reviewed and corrected the `MEDIA_URL` and `MEDIA_ROOT` settings in `settings.py`.
+2. Verified that uploaded images are saved to the correct directory.

+**Outcome:**
+Images are now being uploaded and saved to the correct path, ensuring that they display properly on the site.

+### Bug Fix #2: Commenting System Malfunction

+**Issue:**
+Registered users were unable to post comments on blog posts due to a malfunction in the commenting system.

+**Cause:**
+- The issue was traced to a missing form validation step in the commenting view.

+**Steps Taken to Fix:**
+1. Reviewed and corrected the form validation logic in the commenting view.
+2. Tested the commenting functionality to ensure users could post comments without issues.

+**Outcome:**
+The commenting system now works correctly, allowing registered users to post and view comments on blog posts.

+### Bug Fix #3: Pagination Not Working

+**Issue:**
+The pagination on the blog was not functioning, causing all blog posts to be displayed on a single page.

+**Cause:**
+- There was a misconfiguration in the pagination settings and view logic.

+**Steps Taken to Fix:**
+1. Reviewed and corrected the pagination settings in the views.
+2. Ensured the pagination controls are correctly implemented in the templates.

+**Outcome:**
+Pagination now works as intended, displaying a manageable number of posts per page.

+### Bug Fix #4: User Registration Signal Not Triggering

+**Issue:**
+A Django signal intended to handle additional actions upon user registration was not being triggered.

+**Cause:**
+- The signal handler was not properly connected in the `ready()` method of the app config.

+**Steps Taken to Fix:**
+1. Correctly configured the signal handler in the `ready()` method of `apps.py`.
+2. Ensured that the signal is properly connected and triggered upon user registration.

+**Outcome:**
+The signal now triggers correctly, performing the required actions upon user registration.

+### Bug Fix #5: Inconsistent Post Sorting

+**Issue:**
+Blog posts were not being sorted consistently, leading to a confusing user experience.

+**Cause:**
+- The sorting logic in the views was not correctly implemented.

+**Steps Taken to Fix:**
+1. Reviewed and corrected the sorting logic in the blog post views.
+2. Ensured that posts are sorted in alphabetical order as intended.

+**Outcome:**
+Blog posts are now consistently sorted in alphabetical order, improving the user experience.

+### Bug Fix #6: Comment Editing Issue

+**Issue:**
+Users were unable to edit their comments after posting.
+The edited comment did not populate properly in the text box and updating it resulted in duplicated comments.

+**Cause:**
+- The form handling for editing comments was incorrect, causing issues with data population and duplication.

+**Steps Taken to Fix:**
+1. Reviewed and corrected the form handling logic for comment editing.
+2. Ensured that the existing comment data is correctly populated in the text box for editing.
+3. Fixed the duplication issue by correcting the update logic.

+**Outcome:**
+While the comments can now be posted, the editing functionality still requires further refinement to fully resolve the issue.

+---
 *Back to [Table of Contents](#table-of-contents)*

 ## Deployment